 - Use simple utensils and equipment to e.g. peel, cut, slice, squeeze, grate and chop safely.
-Select from a range of fruit and vegetables according to their characteristics e.g. colour, - Taste and evaluate a range of fruit and vegetables to determine the intended user's preferences.
+Select from a range of fruit and vegetables according to their characteristics e.g. colour, texture and - taste to create a chosen product.
+Evaluating

+Taste and evaluate a range of fruit and vegetables to determine the intended user's preferences.

 Evaluate ideas and finished products against design criteria, including intended user and purpose.

-- As musicians we will: Listen and describe music and its images using: high/low; loud/quiet; fast/slow; thoughts/feelings - Follow and respond physically to pitch change (high middle -low) in short melodic phrases (including matching voices/tuned percussion to graphic notation) Perform (sing and play) with increasing pitching control and an awareness of some musical - elements (pitch; tempo; dynamics; duration).
+- As musicians we will: - Listen and describe music and its images using: high/low; loud/quiet; fast/slow; thoughts/feelings.
+Follow and respond physically to pitch change (high - middle -low) in short melodic phrases (including matching voices/tuned percussion to graphic notation) - Perform (sing and play) with increasing pitching control and an awareness of some musical elements (pitch; tempo; dynamics; duration).
 Experiment with instrument timbres (incl. voice) and representing them with graphics.
-Make short sequences using weather symbols - Record, evaluate and improve our performances
+Make short - Record, evaluate and improve our performances.